rails/rails/guides/source/active_support_core_extensions.md

 ### `deep_dup`

 The `deep_dup` method returns deep copy of a given object.
-Normally, when you `dup` an object that contains other objects, ruby does not `dup` them, so it creates a shallow copy of the object.
+Normally, when you `dup` an object that contains other objects, Ruby does not `dup` them, so it creates a shallow copy of the object.
 If you have an array with a string, for example, it will look like this:

 ```ruby
 array     = ['string']